Data lake – we’ve seen it mentioned in the IT news headlines

-We’ve seen them mentioned in the IT news headlines: data lakes.
 The new hope of IT organisations to enable their business units with actual content and valuable insights, rather than just offering servers and empty storage.
-Almost all companies of size and renown have embarked on this new journey and are building these lakes to sail upon them.
+Almost all companies of size and renown have embarked on this new journey and are building data lakes to sail upon them.
 Or maybe not?

 Recent concerns raised around this data lake use case, especially since the dawn of GDPR has made people rethink the share-everything-with-everyone mindset behind these lakes.
 Also, it has raised the matter of data ownership, retention, deletion and correction.
 Most data lake scenarios are viewed from a primarily technical perspective because that is where the idea comes from.
 Inevitably, and luckily not AFTER the actual release of many of these lakes into production, the legal and compliance departments have woken up.

 As we are involved in quite a number of these projects, we wanted to share the main aspects to keep in mind when building your data lake with GDPR in mind.
 So here we go:

 You can argue of course that once you work for a company, your data belongs to them.
 But it’s not that easy.
 First of all, this is a concept that may or may not apply in some countries.
 Secondly, the concept of storing employee data is one thing, the idea to use it for analytical purposes may require the employee’s consent.
 And that is where you run into challenges.
 For example in Germany, companies all have one thing in common: they have extensive employee data and are rarely allowed to use it to their advantage because of the current legislation.
 Through the GDPR introduction, this type of scrutiny will be imposed on all EU countries and hence become a challenge for many more businesses.